ChrisT-CC/infridge/README.md

 ## User Stories
-Although this is a CLI app it doesn't address only to tech savvy people, because it was designed to with user interaction in mind.
+Although this is a CLI app it doesn't address only to tech savvy people, because it was designed with user interaction in mind.

-### As owner
+### As developer
-- I want ..., to ...
+- I want to offer a solution to an everyday problem to help users choose a meal
+- I want the user to get a shopping list if a recipe is not available so that the user can still enjoy a favorite recipe
-- I want ..., to ...
+- I want to offer feedback to user input to guide the user through the process of using the app

 ### As a user
+- I want an easy to use app to avoid frustration
+- I want information on each step to understand what to do
-- I want ..., to ...
+- I want be able to choose one of may favorite recipe to to enjoy a meal
+- I want be able to choose recipes based on an ingredient I fancy to save time sorting through my favorite recipes list
-- I want ..., to ...
+- I want to have an up to date in fridge ingredients list

 [Back to top](#Table-of-contents)